-2.2 Running Scheme in Emacs
+3 Running Scheme within Emacs

-You could do all of your Scheme programming using just the techniques outlined in Section 2.1 above.
+You could do all of your Scheme programming in CS251 using just the techniques outlined in Section 2 above.
 However, you will find yourself constantly swapping attention between the Emacs editor (where you write your code) and the Scheme interpreter (where you evaluate your code).
 In particular, whenever you make a change to your Emacs file, you will have to save the file and reload it in Scheme.